 For example, Ugandan President Yoweri Museveni cut certain political and fiscal powers from Kampala authorities whose officeholders were members of an opposition party.
 Some cases are even more blatantly partisan— in Namibia, the president was given the power to appoint regional governors in territories where the ruling party is in the minority.
 Dakar was set to issue its first municipal bond in 2015 with support from the World Bank, USAID, and the Gates Foundation when Senegal’s central government suspended its permission to do so two days before the official launch.

-If Africa's urban centers are to enjoy adequate provision of infrastructure and services, the decentralization of governance must be complete— not partial.
+If African cities and urban centers are to enjoy adequate provision of infrastructure and services, the decentralization of governance must be complete— not partial.
 The responsibility of delivering most services to residents should lie with local governments.
 Their principal binding constraint to effectively providing those services is decision-making authority, including the ability to raise revenue, and not their technical capabilities.
 When local governments can combine decision-making authority with revenue-raising authority, service delivery can be improved.

 Given the population projections for Africa’s megacities over the next 80 years (Lagos – 88.3 million; Kinshasa – 83.5 million; Dar es Salaam – 73.7 million), these municipal governments must be able to properly take charge of their services and infrastructure or risk undoing genuine progress made in reducing the share of the population in slum housing.
 Urbanization without industrialization already undermines the extent to which urbanization is helping to alleviate poverty across Africa as it did for China, Europe, and Europe’s former settler colonies.